 This course builds on the knowledge, skills, attitudes, and values developed in the didactic, IPPEs, and co-curricular activities.
 Students will be provided with advanced experience towards competency in health systems or institutional pharmacy practice, including management, system use, and direct patient care.
 The students will engage in activities including processing and dispensing of medication orders, performing dosage conversion and pharmacokinetic dosing of medications, conducting antibiotic stewardship, evaluating drug therapy, retrieving, and evaluating drug information, consulting with physicians and other healthcare providers, and attending P & T committee meetings.
-Students will also be exposed to formulary management, therapeutic substitutions, or Regulatory affairs audit support. \Prerequisite: EE 746, EE 855, EE 865, EE 874.
+Students will also be exposed to formulary management, monograph preparation, in- service activities, inventory management, therapeutic substitutions, or Regulatory affairs audit support.
+Prerequisite: EE 746, EE 855, EE 865, EE 874.